In 2018 you can catch me in-person presenting at the following conferences that are open to the public:

 Practices to Support Animal Caregivers in High Stress, Trauma Exposed Work

 Compassion Fatigue is the natural consequence of stress resulting from caring for and helping traumatized or suffering people or animals.
 It’s an occupational hazard for professionals and volunteers, but there are proven strategies to help us address this unique stress.
 This workshop will give you and your staff the tools to succeed in this challenging work.

 Compassion in Balance identifies what compassion fatigue is, its symptoms, and contributing factors.
 We examine stress management and self care, including practical on-the-job techniques.

-Participants will have the opportunity to take a self assessment, reflect and connect with the positive aspects of their work, and create a self-care plan during the session.
+Participants will have the opportunity to practice stress management techniques, take a self assessment, and connect with the positive aspects of their work.

 Organizations that I’ve presented workshops and webinars for include: